Tyrrrz/CliWrap/Readme.md

 var stdErr = result.StandardError;
 ```

-By default, `ExecuteBufferedAsync()` assumes that the underlying process uses the default encoding (`Console.OutputEncoding`) for writing text to the console.
+By default, `ExecuteBufferedAsync()` assumes that the underlying process uses the default encoding (`Encoding.Default`) for writing text to the console.
 To override this, specify the encoding explicitly by using one of the available overloads:

 ```csharp